igorwojda/android-showcase/README.md

 * `./gradlew testDebugUnitTest` - run unit tests
 * `./gradlew :app:bundleDebug` - create app bundle

-On top of that project contains single `./gradlew staticCheck` task that mimics all CI tasks and is intended to run on local computer.
+On top of that project contains custom `./gradlew staticCheck` task that mimics all CI tasks and is intended to run on local computer.

 ## What this project does not cover?

-The interface of the app utilises some of modern material design components, however is deliberately kept simple to focus on application architecture.
+The interface of the app utilises some of modern material design components, however, is deliberately kept simple to focus on application architecture.

 ## Upcoming improvements